MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ### Trace file errors

-If something occurs the trace file may be corrupted.
-Use the !index command to see if it can be re-indexed.
+There are some cases where trace file errors can occur.
 For more information, see [Time Travel Debugging - Troubleshooting](time-travel-debugging-troubleshooting.md).